Maximal Free-Space Concentration of Electromagnetic Waves: General Bounds

 where $\nu$ represents arbitrary effective currents, $\Pv$ projects them to satisfy the zero-field condition, and $\gamma_\pol$ represents the conjugate transpose of the Green's function from the effective currents to the maximum-intensity point. \Eqref{qform} is equivalent to a Rayleigh-quotient maximization, and the solution is therefore given by the largest eigenvalue and corresponding eigenvector of the generalized eigenproblem $\Pv \gamma_\pol \gamma_\pol^\dagger \Pv \nu = \lambda \Pv \nu$.
 Here, because $\gamma_\pol \gamma_\pol^\dagger$ is rank one, it is straightforward to show (\SM) that the solution can be written analytically, with maximal eigenvector $\nu = \Pv \gamma_\pol / \|\Pv \gamma_\pol\|$ and maximal eigenvalue of $\gamma_\pol^\dagger \Pv \gamma_\pol$.
 Reinserting the transformed variable definitions from above, the optimal (unnormalized) effective currents are given by $\xi_{\rm opt} = \tG_0^\dagger \pol - \tG_\mcC^\dagger \left(\tG_\mcC \tG_\mcC^\dagger \right)^{-1} \tG_\mcC \tG_0^\dagger \pol$.
 Then, we have that the $\pol$-polarized intensity at the origin, for any wavefront-shaping device in any configuration, is bounded above by the expression

 \Eqref{Ibound} represents a first key theoretical result of our work.
 Although it may have an abstract appearance, it is a decisive global bound to the optimization problem, requiring only evaluation of the known free-space dyadic Green's function at the maximum-intensity point, the zero-field contour, and the effective-current exit surface.
-The matrix in the square brackets is a 6 $\times$ 6 matrix, whose largest eigenvector represents the optimal polarization.
-And the structure of \eqref{Ibound} has simple physical intuition: the maximum intensity of an unconstrained beam would simply focus as much of the effective-current radiation to the origin, as dictated by $\tG_0 \tG_0^\dagger$, but the constraint requiring zero field on $\mcC$ necessarily reduces the intensity by an amount proportional to the projection of the spot-size field ($\tG_\mcC$) on the field at the origin ($\tG_0$).
+The matrix in the square brackets is a 6 $\times$ 6 matrix, whose eigenvector {with the largest eigenvalue} represents the optimal polarization {for which intensity is maximized}.
+And the structure of \eqref{Ibound} has simple physical intuition: the maximum intensity of an unconstrained beam would simply focus as much of the effective-current radiation to the origin, as dictated by the term $\tG_0 \tG_0^\dagger$, but the constraint requiring zero field on $\mcC$ necessarily reduces the intensity by an amount proportional to the projection of the spot-size field ($\tG_\mcC$) on the field at the origin ($\tG_0$).

 The transformations leading to \eqref{Ibound} are exact, requiring no approximations nor simplifications.
 Thus the optimal fields, given by $\tG \xi_{\rm opt}$, are theoretically achievable Maxwell-equation solutions, and the bound of \eqref{Ibound} is \emph{tight}: no smaller upper bound is possible.
-We find that using a spectral basis~\cite{boyd2001chebyshev} for the zero-field contour and simple collocation~\cite{boyd2001chebyshev} for the aperture plane suffice for rapid convergence and numerical evaluation of \eqref{Ibound} within seconds on a laptop.
+We find that using a spectral basis~\cite{boyd2001chebyshev} for the zero-field contour and simple collocation~\cite{boyd2001chebyshev} for the aperture plane suffice for rapid convergence and numerical evaluation of \eqref{Ibound} within seconds on a laptop computer.